-1. Hybrid or ‘designer’ dog breed that is a cross between a Pomeranian and a Siberian Husky.
+Pomsky is a hybrid or ‘designer’ dog breed that is a cross between a Pomeranian and a Siberian Husky.
 Also known as a Pomeranian Husky.

-Whether you are a prospective parent or already a proud owner our goal is to provide our users with the most up to date information on the breed.
+Whether you are a prospective parent or already a proud owner, our goal is to provide our readers with the most up to date information on the breed.
 We try to keep it simple & fresh, adding articles regularly and we try to keep it light and incorporate a lot of pictures.

 To be clear, we are not Pomeranian Husky breeders, however we do have a very coveted listing of Pomsky breeders so be sure to check it out if you are ready to bring one of these sweet puppies home!

 Since it was only bred in the past few years there is not a lot of history and background available on the breed – things like life expectancy and potential health problems as these dogs grow older is not fully known yet.

 That being said, it is definitely a cute, fluffy, cuddly breed that many people would love to own.
 Below we’ve tried to detail as much information as possible for you on your quest to find your new puppy.

 Size: 10-15 inches